-- This master's offers a direct entry for students with an Engineering, ICT or Applied Physics bachelor's degree who wish to complete their MSc degree in 2 years (pre-master's is not required) and jumpstart their career!
+- This master's offers a direct entry for students with an Engineering bachelor's degree (Mechanical Engineering or Mechatronics) who wish to complete their MSc degree in 2 years (pre-master's is not required) and accelerate their career

-There are two types of Master’s programmes in The Netherlands: professional Masters, offered by Universities of Applied Sciences, and scientific Masters, offered by Academic Universities.
-Although both types of Master’s programmes train to the same level, there is a difference in orientation.
-Professional Master’s programmes have a focus on practice-based research, whereas scientific Master’s programmes are more focused on research in the academic world.
+There are two types of Master’s programs in The Netherlands: professional masters, offered by Universities of Applied Sciences, and scientific masters, offered by Academic Universities.
+Although both types of master’s programs train to the same level, there is a difference in orientation.
+Professional master’s programs have a focus on practice-based research, whereas scientific master’s programs are more focused on research in the academic world.
 A graduate is expected to be able to adapt to new knowledge and adopt an inquisitive attitude.
 Knowledge of a limited field of study is no longer sufficient.
-Innovations, by and large, take place at the intersections of different disciplines.
-Professional Master’s programmes meet this increasing need for professionals who can operate at these intersections.
+Innovations take place at intersections of different disciplines.
+Professional master’s programs deliver an increasing need for professionals who can operate at these system intersections.

 What will your week be like?

 You will be immersed into an environment of system design.
 Together with the other students and our staff we will dive into this constantly evolving landscape.
 We address the complex interactions between technology and business processes.